el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 24

+A cellular automaton on hexagonal grid.
+Same algorithm as day 17.
+But much smaller space to run on.
+Generally just simpler problem.
+Only tricky thing is you need some sort of coordinate system on hexagonal grids.
+There is a few in the litterature I knew about.
+I decided to use the 'cubical' coordinate system, and just implemented everyghing quite naively.

+Only thing is I only tracked the black tiles (like in day 17) since I don't really know what the size of the grid will be, not do I know if it will be dense or sparse, so it was a starting point.
+It was fast enough for my needs, so I kept it like that.

 # Day 23

 In day 23, we need to rearrange a bunch of objects many times, organized in a circular buffer.
 Task two is just a larger version of task 1.